stefanpems/stefanpems.github.io/_posts/2022-04-25-How to get notified for new users added to Domain Admins.md

 Just to be clear, [MDI](https://docs.microsoft.com/en-us/defender-for-identity/what-is) is an extremely important technology, allowing prevention, detection, investigation and response for protecting the on premises AD infrastructue and the ADFS servers, the so called "Tier 0" of the IT security in most organizations.
 The capability described here is just a consequence of the availability of the data collected on the DCs.

-My first thought was to simply create a Custom Detection Rule in Microoft 365 (M365) Defender, to be executed periodically (e.g., every 1 hour), with a KQL query almost identical to the one described in the above mentioned article.
+My first thought was to simply create a Custom Detection Rule in Microsoft 365 (M365) Defender, to be executed periodically (e.g., every 1 hour), with a KQL query almost identical to the one described in the above mentioned article.
 I did only 3 minimal modifications:
 1. In order to simplify the first implementation, I limited the query to the Domain Admins group
 2. I added the initial statement "where ingestion_time() > ago(1h)", to get only the data ingested in the last hour
 3. I added the AccountSid and ReportId field as required by the Custom Detection Rules (see [here](https://docs.microsoft.com/en-us/microsoft-365/security/defender/custom-detection-rules))